🎁 Sale off 15% for orders from $30 | Sale off 10% for all orders

 For travelers, this is useful because your main number may still receive calls, texts, iMessage, FaceTime, and verification codes, while the travel eSIM handles maps, messaging apps, browsers, and travel tools.
 Carrier fees can still apply for calls, SMS, or roaming from your home line, so check your home carrier plan before departure.

-Troubleshooting if the eSIM connection fails
+Troubleshooting if setup or activation fails

 If your travel eSIM is installed and data still fails after landing, work through the basics before deleting anything.